Bicycle maintenance and repair classes

-• Learn how to look after your own bike at home, or deal with mechanical mishaps on the road or trail.
+Effectively deal with mechanical mishaps on the road or trail?

-• Gain the confidence to take on your next great adventure, or just a hassle free commute
+Gain the confidence to take on your next great adventure, whatever that may be?

-This module teaches you how to keep your bike running smoothly and safely, as well as how to fix a puncture with a traditional tubed tyre system (an essential thing to know even if you’re running a tubeless system).
-It will also save you a lot of money over time in reduced component wear and fewer trips to the mechanic.
+Learn how to keep your bike running smoothly and safely, as well as how to fix a puncture with a traditional tubed tyre system (an essential thing to know even if you’re running a tubeless system).
+This module will also save you a lot of money over time in reduced component wear and fewer trips to the mechanic.
+You will learn:

 Module 2: Chain care in depth (30 mins - no prior knowledge required)